ilyanovak/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 9. If solve for k, then k = log(n)/log(2)
 10. So, number of iteration of while loop is log of n
 11. So for loop is just doing log(n) n times in a row, so it is LINEAR
+12. CORRECT: O(nlogn)
 c)
 1. bunnies,	iterations
 2. 0,	1
 3. 1,	2
 4. 2,	3
 5. 3,   4
-6. so LINEAR function of number of bunnies
+6. so LINEAR function of number of bunnies O(n)

 ## Exercise II